 14 [Edit: 17] years before dad bought the Cutlass there:

-Dad’s dinner-party repertoire included “I could’ve bought a Honda and got fifty miles a gallon, but I took a look at the traffic on I-70 and bought an Oldsmobile with a big 350 engine instead!”
-(Oh, dear -DS)
+Dad’s dinner-party repartee repertoire included “I could’ve bought a Honda and got fifty miles a gallon, but I took a look at the traffic on I-70 and bought an Oldsmobile with a big 350 engine instead!”
+Oh, dear.

 The Cutlass was not such a good car, on or off I-70; certainly it was nowhere near as intrinsically sound of design and engineering as the Caprice.
 The trunk was ridiculously small, the frameless window glass made a variety of noise, the transmission sometimes engaged Reverse or Drive with a jerk, and I retrospectively have deep doubts about the safety performance of the front seatbelts: the retractor was mounted to the roof above the back seat, and a lonnnnnng length of belt webbing ran from there to a plastic guide loop on the front seat.
 The longer the free belt webbing, the more the belt will stretch under impact, and car roofs of that time weren’t very sturdy.

 This is the closest approximate photo I could find on the web.
-Right colour, but off by one year and no vinyl roof and fancier wheels and oh, whatever:
+More or less the right colour, but off by one year and no vinyl roof and fancier wheels and oh, whatever:

 The Cutlass seemed built more or less almost somewhat as well as the Caprice.
 It had more problems—mostly nagging ones, not the dead-by-the-roadside kind…mostly.
 I imagine it must have run at least reasonably well when my folks bought it, but I recall it pretty consistently running poorly.
 It took extended cranking to start, hesitated, and had a seemingly incurable rough idle.
 It pinged and overheated hard on at least one trip up to the mountains.
 The exhaust also had a nauseating odour to it; I’m pretty sure most of these maladies were down to a severely clogged catalytic converter, but that was not something ever suggested by the service stations dad patronised.